 Optional: When receiving samples from several family members, we perform a filtering for different inheritance models.
 These include identifying de novo mutations from a trio, identifying compound-heterozygous variants from a trio, and identifying common variants for multiple affected family members.

-Data transmission: Data will be avalible for download (secured in-house server).
+Data Transmission: Data will be available for download (secured in-house server).

 Processing Time: 6-8 weeks

 Sample Storage: The remaining DNA will be stored for 3 months after data delivery.